michal-cevela/hybrid-mobile-web/README.md

 To make the given solution open to a further enterprise integration, [Apache ServiceMix](http://servicemix.apache.org) along with [Apache ActiveMQ](http://activemq.apache.org) were set up appropriately.
 Having said that not only web clients can communicate with the backend using, for instance, the [STOMP](http://stomp.github.io) or [MQTT](http://mqtt.org) protocol over [WebSockets](http://www.websockets.org).
 Furthermore, some parts of the business logic can be added on demand using hot deployment which is a great feature when building 100% [SOA]((http://en.wikipedia.org/wiki/Service-oriented_architecture)) applications consisting of loosely-coupled components.
 In this sense ServiceMix can act as an additional runtime that some business modules can be deployed onto.
 Clients can then interact with the server-side logic via RESTful APIs, SOAP endpoints or [MDBs](http://docs.oracle.com/javaee/7/tutorial/doc/ejb-intro003.htm) (Message-Driven Beans).
 Broadly speaking, such a concept nicely taps the SOA approach on the shoulder :-)

 ### 5. [BPM](http://en.wikipedia.org/wiki/Business_process_management)
-Even though I am a novice in the BPM (Business Process Management) field, the [Activiti.org](http://activiti.org) framework can be quickly integrated into ServiceMix when required.
+Even though I am a novice in the BPM field, the [Activiti.org](http://activiti.org) framework can be quickly integrated into ServiceMix when required.

 ### 6. Possible improvements
-Given the Twitter Bootstrap, the [IonicUI](http://ionicframework.com) library or just the Angular ui-bootstrap module could be a better choice since they both have been designed with AngularJS in mind and do not therefore require the jQuery library to be included as a dependency.
+Given the Twitter Bootstrap, the [IonicUI](http://ionicframework.com) framework or just the Angular ui-bootstrap module could be a better choice since they both have been designed with AngularJS in mind and do not therefore require the jQuery library to be included as a dependency.

+Regarding the communication with REST APIs, the Restangular module is generally considered to be a more suitable solution as compared to the native ngResource module.

 As far as the integration stuff is concerned, [Mule ESB](https://www.mulesoft.org), [Apache Camel](http://camel.apache.org) or [Spring EIP](http://projects.spring.io/spring-integration/) might be worth a further consideration as they all provide a number of useful EIPs (Enterprise Integration Patterns) applicable on the backend.